robulouski/text-spread/README.rst

 ``filter``
   Optional regular expression, if specified any items NOT matching will be skipped.
+Note that if specified, this is the first regex match attempted, and only the part of the "item" matching this regex will be used for subsequent data extraction (via the ``extract`` option).
+In other words, anything NOT matching this regex will be ignored.

 ``header``
   An object defining header data, that if present will apply to every item in the chunk.
 Must contain the following values:

-  ``regex``: Regular expression that will match header lines.
+  - ``regex``: Regular expression that will match header lines.
 (Only the first line that matches will be the header.)

-  ``index``: Index of results array where the matching header line will be stored.
+  - ``index``: Index of results array where the matching header line will be stored.